yeasy/learning_pickleball/07_drive_en.md

 It should be noted that the surface of the Pickleball and racket is relatively smooth.
 In most cases, the Drive should be based on hitting, supplemented by rotation.
 In addition, the ball should not be too high when it passes the net.
 It is the best to let the ball fall quickly to restrict the opponent's return route.

 The backhand is basically symmetrical with the forehand.
 Try to hit with one hand to have more space to generate power and send the ball with a wider angular range.
+If you do not have enough power using one backhand, you can use both hands to hit the back hand shot in a shorter movement, which can stabilize the paddle.

 In double games, the Drive can generally target the space between players, or the gap of defense.
 When the opponent's defensive ability is weak, you can also deliberately hit the ball to the body (such as the shoulder of the holding paddle side), causing the opponent to make mistakes.